VIP is hiring, and we’ve recently expanded the roles we’re looking for!

 The interview is to get to know you and has a few technical questions.
-Depending on the position, we’ll be asking various questions to test your skills more then your knowledge.
-The process for figuring things out is always more important then the right answer.
+Depending on the position, we’ll be asking various questions to test your skills more than your knowledge.
+The process for figuring things out is always more important than the right answer.
 The interview is done via text on Slack.

 3) Code test

-If you are applying for the Expert Debugger (hiring for this position will resume in the fall), VIP Developer or Enterprise Platform Engineer position, you will take a code test.
+If you are applying for an engineering role, you will take a code test.
 It involves a plugin that needs some modifications.
 We’ll provide you with an SVN repo (we use SVN, although we do most of our day-to-day work with Git) and some instructions.
 We expect you to spend around 10 hours on this task, and this is done asynchronously over the course of 1 week.

 The trial period is a unique part of Automattic’s hiring process.
 For this part, you join the team as a part-time contractor.
 We give you a contract for up to 40 hours over the course of up to 4 weeks.
 The pay is standard for all trial positions at USD $25 per hour.
 We usually recommend at least 10 hours a week, and this can be done at any time of the week.
 We’ll connect you with a VIP team member at the times you’re expecting to work so we can help guide and support you during your trial.
 You’ll be given work similar to the work you’d be doing as a full-time employee and you’ll be interacting with other team members similarly to being a full-time employee.
 The team and your trial buddy give recommendations to the hiring team.

 Congratulations, we’d like you to join the team!
 At this step, we’ll make you an offer!